Consistency And Discipline Matter

-Today I’m going to focus on the first factor which is training.
+Your success while you are training during competition prep will be determined by your consistency, discipline, and focus on progression.
 When it comes to building your physique from the root to the fruit, it starts with training.
-Consistent, hard training over time is what will allow you to build a strong, complete physique.
+Consistent, hard training over time and during contest prep, is what will allow you to build a strong, complete physique.

 The truth of the matter is that for training to be a successful endeavor you need consistency, discipline, and progression.

-If you are not willing to be consistent with your training, you can stop reading right now.
+If you are not willing to be consistent with your training during contest prep, you can stop reading right now.
 You won’t ever build a great or even a good physique.
+And you definitely will not reach the stage.

 Giving a consistent, quality effort over time is what separates the contenders from the pretenders.
 It takes years of consistent, progressive training to build a viable physique that is worthy of the stage.

-Along this journey there will be days where you don’t feel like training.
+Along this journey there will be days during contest prep where you don’t feel like training.
 But how you feel doesn’t matter or change the fact that when you skip workouts you lose ground on your journey.

 Showing up is half of the battle.
 And it’s for dang sure better than sitting on the couch and feeling sorry for myself.
-The Earth is not going to stop spinning because I or you don’t feel like it.
+The Earth is not going to stop spinning because you or I don’t feel like it.

-Motivation is great because being motivated can absolutely get you to start training.
-And in those first few months of proper training, you have the ability to see results in strength and muscle gains at a fast rate.
-This is because you are new to the iron game.
+Motivation is great because being motivated can absolutely get you to started off in the early weeks of contest prep.
+And in those first few weeks, you have the ability to see predictable results in terms of fat loss and muscle retention.
+This is because you are fueled by the motivation to get on stage.

 But after that initial burst of dopamine and adjusting to training, motivation naturally wanes.
 Your results begin to slow down, despite you being consistent.
+Training starts to become significantly tougher as you lose body fat and are reducing your calories.
 And when the motivation wanes and the results don’t come as fast, many bodybuilders get discouraged.

-Some will quit and then some will turn to anabolic steroids to keep the dramatic gains coming.
-But the truth here is that the slowdown that occurs over time is just a part of training.
+Some will quit and go back to “bulking.”
+Some will turn to anabolic steroids to keep the dramatic gains coming.
+But the truth here is that the slowdown that occurs during contest prep is just a part of training.
 Again, this is where discipline comes in.

 When you have the discipline to reach your goals, you will continue to train regardless of slower progression, poor weather, or a busy day.
 You still train because nothing can stop you on your road to success.